 Call to action

-Facebook has a whole bunch of predefined calls to action that you can choose from.
-However, there’s also an option to display carousel ads without a call to action.
+Facebook has a whole bunch of predefined calls to action that you can choose from, but there is also the option to display carousel ads without a call to action.

-Turn this option off for awareness campaigns, where a call to action is not necessary since viewing all the slides is a conversion.
+Turn this option off for awareness campaigns, for which a call to action is not necessary since viewing all the slides is a conversion.

 For your consideration and conversion campaigns, you definitely want a call to action button on each card.

 Whether you’re including a call to action button or not, remember that the copy on each card should reflect the presence of a call to action button or lack thereof.

 Those are the big three considerations of creating a carousel campaign.
 The rest of carousel ad creation is pretty standard ad creation stuff.